kagenocookie/ReachForGodot/README.md

 https://github.com/user-attachments/assets/4ac201b6-41ae-46c4-9772-13dbcc10242a
 </details>

-- Create a fresh godot project anywhere
+- Create a fresh Godot project anywhere
-- Clone or download the `addons/ReachForGodot` folder into it (the file should stay in the same relative folder; the other files in this project are not needed)
+- Download the latest release
+- Extract the `addons` folder into the Godot project (you should end up with a `<project folder>/addons/ReachForGodot` folder)
 - Next, you need to Build the project with the hammer icon in the top right; if it's not available, go under menu: Project > Tools > C# > Create C# solution
     - you will need to modify the default .csproj file for it to compile, adding the following entries (or copying the [csproj file contents from here](https://github.com/kagenocookie/ReachForGodot/tree/master/.gdignore/docs/example.csproj)):
         ```xml